Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation: CONCLUSION

 \section{CONCLUSION}

-This paper presents Seg2Track-SAM2, a MOTS framework that relies on the generalization ability of SAM2 while addressing its limitations in identity preservation and resource efficiency.
-By introducing dedicated modules for track quality assessment, binary mask generation, and object association, the framework demonstrates improvements in association accuracy over prior approaches.
-Evaluation on the KITTI benchmarks highlights three main merits: (i) competitive SOTA performance using a fully zero-shot setting, requiring no dataset-specific fine-tuning; (ii) robustness to occlusion and appearance variation through enhanced identity management; and (iii) efficient memory utilization enabled by a sliding-window state representation.
-Together, these contributions establish Seg2Track-SAM2 as a practical and scalable solution for MOTS in robotics and automated systems.
+This paper presents Seg2Track-SAM2, a MOTS framework that leverages the generalization capability of SAM2 while addressing limitations in identity preservation and memory efficiency.
+The framework incorporates dedicated modules for track quality assessment, binary mask generation, and object association to improve temporal consistency and control false-positive propagation.